 The Sowerby Bridge and Copley Valley (SBCV) Development Scheme was set up through Yorkshire Forward’s Renaissance Market Towns Programme (2003).

-On the residential side of the site, the first Taylor Wimpey show home was opened on the 28 October 2016.
-We anticipate the first houses being sold in the first quarter of 2017: Taylor Wimpey: proposed housing development on Hollas Lane, Sowerby Bridge .
+On the residential side of the site, the first Taylor Wimpey show home was opened on the 28th October 2016.
+House and apartment sales are gathering pace: Taylor Wimpey: proposed housing development on Hollas Lane, Sowerby Bridge .

 A public consultation for the development scheme began in 2003.
 The SBCV site was formally adopted for mixed use development in 2006, in the Replacement Calderdale Unitary Development Plan.
 Following a competitive tender process, the Council took the decision to appoint Genr8 Developments LLP, as the preferred developer, on 21st September 2009.